Ishidawg/Snake-FXGL/README.md

 Another tool that I use just to add an icon to the `snake.exe` was [Icon Changer](https://github.com/stefanGaina/Icon-Changer).

 *The background music that keeps looping in the game is kinda broken, because it's not loop perfectly.
-I don't know exactly why tho..*
+I don't know exactly why tho...*